SwedbankPay/developer.swedbankpay.com/checkout/index.md

 ### Explanations

 Under, you see a list of notes that explains some of the sequences in the diagram.

 #### Checkin

-[1] 'rel: view-consumer-identification' is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant. <br>
+* ❶ `rel: view-consumer-identification` is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant.
-[2] 'Initiate Consumer Hosted View (open iframe)' creates the iframe. <br>
+* ❷ `Initiate Consumer Hosted View (open iframe)` creates the iframe.
-[3] 'Show Consumer UI page in iframe' displays the checkin form as content inside of the iframe. <br>
+* ❸ `Show Consumer UI page in iframe` displays the checkin form as content inside of the iframe.
-[4] 'onConsumerIdentified (consumerProfileRef)' is an event that triggers when the consumer has been identified, and delivers<br> a property 'consumerProfileRef' as a reference to be used in the payment menu.
+* ❹ `onConsumerIdentified (consumerProfileRef)` is an event that triggers when the consumer has been identified, and delivers a property `consumerProfileRef` as a reference to be used in the payment menu.

 #### Payment Menu

-[5] 'Authorize Payment' is when the payer has accepted the payment.
+* ❺ `Authorize Payment` is when the payer has accepted the payment.

 {% include iterator.html next_href="checkin"
                          next_title="Next: Implement Checkin" %}